juliab/listzen/README.md

 Welcome to **ListZen** app: Your Ultimate Checklist Companion!

-We're thrilled to have you on board! 🚀

-At ListZen, we understand the power of staying organized, and we're here to make your life simpler, more efficient, and a whole lot more enjoyable.
-Whether you're a seasoned list-maker or just getting started, our app is designed to be your perfect checklist companion.

 ## Key features

 ***Create, Edit, and Delete Checklists***: Craft your checklists tailored to your needs.
 Organize your tasks, routines, and to-do lists effortlessly.